Journal of Prenatal & Perinatal

 - Prevention and Intervention/Resolution of Prenatal and Perinatal Trauma: Exploring methods to prevent and address prenatal and perinatal traumas in both children and adults.

 - Interdisciplinary Interfaces: Investigating intersections between prenatal and perinatal psychology and fields such as medicine, genetics, developmental psychology, anthropology, ethics, and law

 Illustrations, Figures and Tables

 All illustrations and tables should be included separately from the manuscript (in a separate document) and should be clearly identified in Arabic numerals, showing which is the top of the illustration if this is not obvious.
-Tables must supplement the text without duplicating it.
+Tables must supplement the text without duplicating it and be in Microsoft Word file format.
 Refer to APA publication manual for detailed instructions on tables and figures.
-Illustrations should either be black-and-white glossy photographs or India ink drawings.
-Tables, figures, and illustrations should include an appropriate title and be in jpg or png file format.
+Tables, figures, and illustrations should include an appropriate title.
 Keep in mind the 6x9 finished size of journal pages.

 American Psychological Association (2020).
 Publication manual of the American Psychological Association (7th ed.).
 Washington, DC: Author.